What Is RAG Development?

 A specialist earns its fee when any of the following are true:

-Uvik Software, ranked first in this site's 2026 comparison, is the pattern of a specialist: senior-only Python engineers (5+ year floor, no juniors) who build the full stack — ingestion, LangChain/LangGraph orchestration, vector storage, and evaluation — and work in the OpenAI and Anthropic model families.
+Uvik Software, ranked first in this site's 2026 comparison, is the pattern of a specialist: senior-only Python engineers (role-specific seniority assessed through interviews with the proposed engineers) who build the full stack: ingestion, LangChain/LangGraph orchestration, vector storage, and evaluation: and work in the OpenAI and Anthropic model families.
 The same shape of capability, whoever provides it, is what buyers should look for once any of the conditions above apply.

 Reference entity: Uvik Software at a glance